-- An emergency safety intervention may not be used with a student if the student is known to have a medical condition that could put the student in mental or physical danger as a result of the emergency safety intervention. - The existence of such medical condition must be indicated in a written statement from the student's licensed health care provider, a copy of which shall be provided to the school and placed in the student's file. - The written statement must include an explanation of the student's diagnosis, a list of any reasons why an emergency safety intervention would put the student in mental or physical danger and any suggested alternatives to the use of emergency safety interventions. - An emergency safety intervention may still be used if not subjecting the student to an emergency safety intervention would result in significant physical harm to the student or others.
+• An emergency safety intervention may not be used with a student if the student is known to have a medical condition that could put the student in mental or physical danger as a result of the emergency safety intervention.

+• The existence of such medical condition must be indicated in a written statement from the student's licensed health care provider, a copy of which shall be provided to the school and placed in the student's file.

+The written statement must include an explanation of the student's diagnosis, a list of any reasons why an emergency safety intervention would put the student in mental or physical danger and any suggested alternatives to the use of emergency safety interventions.
+An emergency safety intervention may still be used if not subjecting the student to an emergency safety intervention would result in significant physical harm to the student or others.

 Parents should be proactive and provide the district with written documentation from their child's licensed health care provider outlining any medical condition that could put the student in mental or physical danger as a result of the ESI.
-You may use this form if you wish, http://ksdetasn.org/resources/843.